dreamcat4/docker-images/pxe/README.md

 * [Read further instructions in the `:ubuntu_casper_rw` section of `boot.ipxe` configuration file](https://github.com/dreamcat4/docker-images/blob/e793b29f43a8c31aa2a01a77c3e80a54d8d7cbb3/pxe/pxe.default/ipxe/boot.ipxe#L70-L103)
 * Use legacy mode?
 It was not working for me in UEFI pxe boot mode.

+### Known Issues

+Can't be 100% sure if these are going to affect other people.
+But the following issues were encountered during testing:

+***Windows***

+* If the Win10 installer option (via WinPE environment) is booted, then no little 'Repair' button will appear on Setup.exe first screens, cannot launch into the windows recovery menu.

+* If the Win10 recovery menu is booted (ironically that is via 'clean' non-WinPE installer boot files).
+Then the same setup.exe launches, and the little 'repair' button appears.
+So the recovery menu can work.
+However without WinPE files, setup.exe cannot install windows.

+* Solution to above ^^ problem was to split into 2 separate boot items in the menu.

+* On some UEFI clients, Win7 setup.exe will take an exceeding long time to appear on the screen.
+Booting seems as-if hanged at `'Loading...'`.
+Its just very slow.
+Other clients are fine.

+* If WinPE / Windows Installer is booted with iscsi lun attached (via ipxe's `sanhook` command).
+Then the disk is not visible / cannot be seen by the Windows installer.

+***Ubuntu***

+* Patched persistence mode with `casper-rw` file and `home-rw` file.
+Does not properly dismount partitions during shutdown.

+* Patched persistence mode with `casper-rw` file and `home-rw` file.
+Only seems to work for Legacy BIOS netboot.
+It does not appear to mount the persistence partitions if the computer is booted into UEFI mode.

 ### Credit

 * pxe Version 1 - By Dreamcat4.